Copperas Cove, Texas: Public high schools

 Copperas Cove High School's athletic teams are known as the Bulldawgs (Lady Bulldawgs for women's teams).
 The school's mascot is "Sparky".
 In recent years, Copperas Cove has produced many professional athletes, including T.J.
-Hollowell (NFL New York Jets and Denver Broncos), Vontez Duff (NFL New York Giants), Charles Tillman (NFL Carolina Panthers), Sherika Wright (WNBA Phoenix Mercury) and 2011 Heisman Trophy winner Robert Griffin III, backup quarterback for the Baltimore Ravens.
+Hollowell (NFL New York Jets and Denver Broncos), Vontez Duff (NFL New York Giants), Charles Tillman (NFL Carolina Panthers), Sherika Wright (WNBA Phoenix Mercury) and 2011 Heisman Trophy winner Robert Griffin III,former backup quarterback for the Baltimore Ravens.

 Economy

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Annual events and festivals

 Rabbit Fest is a four-day arts and crafts festival held on the third weekend of May each year.
 Festivities include a carnival, midway, parade, chili cook-off, and many other activities.

 The Ogletree Gap Heritage Festival is held at the city's original town site, the Ogletree Gap Stagecoach and Post Office.
 It occurs annually on the third weekend of October.
 Food, arts and crafts, Civil War reenactments, a petting zoo, pony rides, and kids games are available.

 The Krist Kindl Markt is held on the first weekend of December in downtown Copperas Cove.
-It is a German-inspired open air Christmas market sponsored by the Downtown Association.
+It is a German-inspired open air Christmas market sponsored by the Copperas Cove Chamber of Commerce and Visitor's Bureau.
 It typically hosts live music and performances by local groups.
 There is also a night-time Christmas parade.

 Begun in 2000, the Copperas Cove Classic Road Race is held mid-January each year.
 The bike race covers 83 mi of the city's hilly terrain.

 The C.H.A.M.P.S.
 Heart of Texas Bowl is hosted by Copperas Cove at Bulldawg Stadium.
 The first HOT Bowl was held in 2001.